Mortlake, Victoria: Events and culture

 Mortlake has a range of community, service and sporting groups and activities.
 There are Rotary, Lions, Apex, RSL, CWA, Red Cross, Freemasons and Probus clubs, as well as the Mortlake & District Historical Society, the Gardening Club, with its annual rose show, and the Mortlake Visual Arts Group who host the annual Mortlake art show in June (www.mortlakeartshow.com.au).
 Sporting clubs include bowls, swimming, tennis, squash and badminton, as well as a skate park.
 Young people can also join the Moyne Shire Youth Council to promote youth and community activities.
 The students and staff at Mortlake P-12 College run a yearly drama production and in previous years they have produced 'Grease', 'Cats', 'Les Misérables', 'Oklahoma', 'Pirates of Penzance' and 'Beauty and the Beast'.

-Mortlake also fields three Australian rules football teams – the Terang-Mortlake Football Club in the Hampden Football Netball League, the Woorndoo-Mortlake Football Club in the Mininera & District Football League and Netball Association and the Deakin Uni Football club, which in 2008 fielded junior football and netball teams in the Warrnambool and District League.
+Mortlake also fields two Australian rules football teams – the Terang-Mortlake Football Club in the Hampden Football Netball League and the Woorndoo-Mortlake Football Club in the Mininera & District Football League and Netball Association.
 Lewis Taylor, winner of the 2014 AFL Rising Star award is from Mortlake.

 Mortlake originally fielded the Mortlake Football Club, who went into recess and merged with Derrinallum for the 1999 season to become the Western Lions in the Hampden league.
 The Western Lions went into recess in 2000.
 The original Mortlake Football Club then amalgamated with the Terang Football Club in the Hampden Football Netball League and the Woorndoo Football Club in the Mininera & District Football League in 2001, to field two separate teams.

 Mortlake has both football and cricket facilities at the D.C.
 Farren Oval, which also contains 10 courts for netball and tennis.

 Mortlake has a horse racing club, the Mortlake Racing Club, which schedules one race meeting a year, the Mortlake Cup meeting held on Victoria Derby day.

 Golfers play at the course of the Mortlake Golf Club on Hopetoun Street.